Updated on November 27, 2023 by Julie McCool

 Visit the Library

-Many of these libraries have wonderful spots to research, read, or just hang out.
-Libraries make great winter outings on cold or rainy no school days, when you don’t have time to plan ahead.
-Last time we visited, the children’s area in Great Falls Library looked adorable and cozy.
+Most libraries have wonderful spots to research, read, or just hang out.
+Libraries make great winter outings on no school days when you don't have time to plan ahead.
+The last time we visited, the children's area in Great Falls Library looked adorable and cozy.

 Grab a chair by the window to enjoy this peaceful view from Dolly Madison Library in McLean.

-Libraries are a great break from home because they offer free parking, free reading, and free peace.
+Libraries are a nice break from home and they offer free parking, free reading, and free peace.
 Many libraries also schedule free or low-cost classes and events.
-Double-check branch hours before you head out since budget cutbacks have led to reduced opening times.
+Double-check branch hours before you head out.

 National Museum of the Marine Corps